TheodorusR/project-aquatic/README.md

 See how much has been earned and draw shopping insights from the statistics!

 4. **Enjoy beautiful scenery**
 Of this fish.
 Or that fish.
-Them fish.
+Them fishes.
 Try things and don't forget to have fun!

 Libraries/techs used: Node.js, Express, React, Mongoose & MongoDB, Framer-motion, Bootstrap & Reactstrap, Axios, React-Router.